Home | Contact | Links

 Description :

-The cmdrun send a run job command to Backup Agent , just like you do it on GUI. cmdrun.exe will not exit until the job finishes.
+Run the defined job just like you do it on GUI.
+SQLServerBackup.exe will not exit until the job finishes.

 Parameters :